OpenModelica/OpenModelicaLibraryTesting/testresults.md

-# Open-Source Modelica Library Testing using OpenModelica
+# Test Results of Open-Source Modelica Libraries using OpenModelica

 The library testsuite job is run every night on the OSMC servers, testing open-source Modelica libraries covered by the [Package Manager](https://github.com/OpenModelica/OMPackageManager#readme) with various versions of OpenModelica,